jaspev123/mmcp/MCP-TS-SDK/README.md

 # MCP-enabled DuckDB Query Demo Application

 This project demonstrates different approaches to implementing the Model Context Protocol (MCP) with DuckDB database queries using AI agents.
-It includes three demo applications that showcase varying levels of MCP adoption and integration patterns.
+It includes four demo applications that showcase varying levels of MCP adoption and integration patterns, including both stdio and HTTP transport implementations.

 This demostration project code was for the most part created by AI tools(https://claude.ai/chat generated agent11 code initially).
 The generated code was lacking the LLM loop that is essential for intended MCP functionality.
 The code was then modified by hand to add the LLM loop (agent22.ts & agent33.ts).